wbalbal/DeploymentStatusHelper/README.md

 Your local sfdx code or a git repository can diverge anytime from the org metadata.
 This plugin will help get the status of what is not **synchronised**  **\***.

-Plz plugin will show you the differences, if any are found, between local and remote org metadata, then generate the packages required to deploy/retrieve the metadata required to a matching local/org state. 🥳
+Plz plugin will show you the differences, if any are found, between local (force-app/main/default) and remote org metadata, then generate the packages required to deploy/retrieve the metadata required to have a matching local/org state. 🥳

 ***\*** The word **synchronised** will be used everywhere in the documentation and logs of the plugin.